The Rotterdam Metropolitan Region

 - Identify existing thresholds for successful development, specifically in terms of marketing, cultural heritage supply, and accessibility.

-Essential Lab activities include co-design sessions, as well as workshops and possibly digital interactions with inhabitants and entrepreneurs on a continual basis.
-Activities most likely will include several design-led interventions to come up with new experience design concepts, the SmartCulTour Game to help overcome barriers of collaboration, and other development ideas that originate from engagement with local stakeholders.
+Essential Lab activities include co-design sessions, as well as workshops and digital interactions with inhabitants and entrepreneurs on a continual basis.
+Activities include several design-led interventions to come up with new experience design concepts, the SmartCulTour Game to help overcome barriers of collaboration, and other development ideas that originate from engagement with local stakeholders.

 The Lab specifically aims to focus on ways that tourism can accommodate a flourishing city while limiting future visitor pressure and the (co)design of cultural tourism products or experiences that fit with his.
 A perspective on culture and heritage is adopted that goes beyond historic built urban heritage and also includes immaterial heritage and urban culture.
 Combining cultural products with innovative new experiences can help transform tourism to become inclusive and beneficial to residents and other local stakeholders.